laredoza/.NetScaffolder/README.md

 Imported data is saved in a model file (.mdl).
 All generation is based off this file.

 T4 templates are used to generate a layer.
-Packages consist of several templates.
+Packages group several of these templates.
 A domain will be set to use a package to generate the required layers.

 ### Supported Database Drivers